The bell rang loudly, waking Peter up from his seventh-period nap.

 “LEAVE IT!” he thundered.

 Mr. Holfin, their math teacher, glanced up from his laptop.
-He gave them a dull, vacant glance, then resumed surfing the interwebs.
-He, like most of the faculty, was fully aware that the inmates ran the asylum.
+He gave them a dull, vacant stare, then resumed surfing the interwebs.
+He, like most of the faculty, knew full well that the inmates ran the asylum.

-Eun made another attempt, but Peter angrily waved her away.
+Eun tried again, but Peter waved her off.
 “It’s a mark of honor!
 Leave it be!”

 A strained sigh.
 “Seriously?
 You’re going to yoga with snot on your face?”

 “The purpose of yoga is to propagate harmony, which means embracing the darkness.”
-Peter stood, shouldered his backpack, and threw her a rakish smile.
+Peter threw her a rakish smile.

 “And darkness includes boogers.”

 “Oh God.”
-She cupped her nose and mouth with her right hand.
-“Peter—how long since you washed your mat?”
+She cupped her nose and mouth with both her hands.
+“Peter—how long has it been since you washed your mat?”

 “What?
 Why?”
 He gave her an irritable look.

 “It’s not bad…smells kinda good, actually.”